-What is a Dead Man’s Hand?
+What is the Dead Man’s Hand in Poker?

 The earliest reference is thought to be in 1886, where it was described as a full house of three jacks and a pair of tens.
 Then in 1903, the Encyclopedia of Superstitions, Folklore, and the Occult Sciences of the World referred to it as a very unlucky hand of jacks and sevens.
 A little later in 1907, 17th century British author Edmond Hoyle, who wrote rule books for games to settle disputes, referenced it as jacks and eights.